mesosphere/marathon/docs/docs/upgrade/network-api-migration.md

 - `container.docker.network` : Removed.
 - `container.docker.portMappings` : Moved to `container.portMappings`.
 - `networks` : Added.
-- `networks[x].mode` : Is “container” for virtual network.
+- `networks[x].mode` : Is `container` for virtual network.

 ### Important Notes

-**Breaking Feature:** Starting from the 1.5 API, you can specify multiple container networks.
+**Breaking Feature:** Starting from the 1.5 API, you can specify multiple `container` networks.
 There are a few things to consider in this case:

 - An application can join only join multiple networks using the Mesos containerizer (`MESOS`).
 Although Docker itself supports multiple networks per container, the Docker containerizer implementation within Mesos does not support multiple networks.

 - When more than one network is specified, every `containerPort` MUST include a `networkNames` array with the name(s) of the network(s) it is associated with.

-- An application cannot mix networking modes: you must specify a single host network, a single container/bridge network, or one or more container networks.
+- An application cannot mix networking modes: you must specify a single `host` network, a single `container/bridge` network, or one or more `container` networks.

 The following table summarizes the changes when using single or multiple networks: